0mehdi0/Deep-PxAF/README.md

 ```python
 python signalprocess_1ch.py
 ```
-Then you should run the search for the beast architecture by <br />
+Then you should run the search for the beast architecture by :<br />
 ```python
 python search_1ch_3class.py
 ```
-In final step retrain the best architecture by <br />
+In final step retrain the best architecture by :<br />
 ```python
 python retrain3class.py
 ```